AndromedaOMA/Advanced_Chapters_of_Neural_Network---Laboratories/README.md

 | 77.64 | 367 | 128 | SGD | 0.245117 | 0.926565 |
 | 77.35 | 341 | 128 | SGD | 0.108086 | 0.968217 |

-The four hyperparameters that were varied (changed/used) during the sweep are:
+The four hyperparameters that were varied during the sweep are (as you can see above):

 1. Batch Size